Financial Poise

 The challenge is this: what coffee drinkers want is all over the board!
 For example, the ways that individuals consume coffee fall into several categories:

-• Brewed at home: Ranging from ground coffee to gourmet specialty whole bean.
+• Brewed at home: Ranging from ground coffee to gourmet specialty whole beans.

-• Made for them: From the $1 a cup at a deli to a large, half-caf, soy, sugar-free, double mocha Latte (and you can only venture to guess what that costs).
+• Made to order: From the $1 a cup at a deli to a large, half-caf, soy, sugar-free, double mocha latte.

 • Specialty: Organic, fair trade, single origin, flavored, decaf, you name it.
 Plus, there are dozens of ways to brew it.

 All these various consumer desires meant we had to focus.
-Together with my client, we chose gourmet coffee that was organic, fair trade and non-GMO in whole bean and k-cups.
-And not just good coffee, but some of the best and rarest coffees in the world.
+Together with my client, we chose gourmet coffee that was organic, fair trade, and non-GMO in whole bean and K-cups — not just good coffee but some of the best and rarest coffees in the world.

-We targeted the aforementioned segments to increase profitability by tapping into a fast-growing and underserved niche.
+We targeted the segments above to increase profitability by tapping into a fast-growing and underserved niche.

 We also differentiated our brand by adding a charitable donation for every purchase.
 Why?
 Because we know consumers like brands that align themselves with a good cause.
-“Cause marketing” can create additional value for consumers.
-In fact, one consumer culture study found that over 80% of Millennials believe it is important for a brand to align with their values, and 71% are willing to pay more for a philanthropic brand.
-Ultimately, your company should be thinking beyond the product, to the value of the brand.
+‘Cause marketing’ can create additional value for consumers.
+One consumer culture study found that over 80% of Millennials believe it is essential for a brand to align with their values, and 71% are willing to pay more for a philanthropic brand.
+Ultimately, your company should consider the brand’s value beyond the product.

-Companies, financial planners, lawyers or accountants must focus on their target segments and being true to their brand.
+Companies, financial planners, lawyers, or accountants must focus on their target segments and be true to their brand.
 This will help develop consumer-oriented strategies that deliver.
 They will also help address the inevitable consumer sales and marketing challenges head-on.

 About Scott Steer